West Bengal elections: Left Front-Congress alliance projects itself as ‘third alternative force’

 Siddiqui’s remarks are being seen as part of a strategy to put pressure on the Congress to yield some ground in seat-sharing with the Indian Secular Front before talks between them begin on Monday.

 Earlier, Siddiqui arrived just as Chowdhury was addressing the rally.
-Siddiqui’s arrival on stage led to his supporters make noises to stop the Congress leader from finishing his speech, according to India Today.
+Siddiqui’s arrival on stage led to his supporters making noises to stop the Congress leader from finishing his speech, according to India Today.
 It seemed that Chowdhury would have to cut down his speech but it did not happen.

 Speaking about the apparent problems with the Congress, Siddiqui told India Today that he did not want the votes to be divided but had asked for clarity from the Sonia Gandhi-led party.